What causes foundation problems?

+Unfortunately, foundation problems don’t get better with time – they only get worse!
+Similar to a crack in the windshield of your car; the longer you wait, the more expensive to repair.
+When foundation problems are ignored; worry grows with each day that passes and you’re unable to fully enjoy your living space.
 If the issue is not corrected right away, pests may even find their way through the cracks, leading to infestations within the home or building.
 If fixing the problem is put off too long, entire basement walls can collapse resulting in an unlivable home in extreme cases.
 The decision to address foundation problems in their early stages offers peace of mind, knowing that your greatest investment is once again, safe, secure and fully usable.

 It’s important to understand that all “Do-it-yourself” solutions are short-lived.
 Quick fixes such as patching over drywall cracks or tuck-pointing exterior cracks only temporarily solves cosmetic damage, it does nothing to stabilize the foundation.
 You’re only setting yourself up for ongoing frustrations.
 The cracks will open back up as the problem continues.
 This becomes very unsightly and begins to detract from the beauty of your home or building.

 When trying to determine a fair cost for repairing your foundation, it’s important to first understand that every solution requires a customized foundation repair system.
 With this in mind, the costs of repair can vary depending on type of problem, the solution being used, amount of preparation required and difficulty of the repair.